0xchase/opensampler2/README.md

 Ideas for open source sample plugin.
 Maybe augment decent sampler instead.

 ### High Level Design
+ - **Preset Browser**: Can browse presets like normal.
+Can also browse, and automatically install/download pianobook instruments from inside the VST.
+Effects and plugins can be browsed the same way, but they are uploaded via the git repository.
  - **Sample Loaders**: Takes a file or set of files, and maps it to keyboard
    - Can load samples from logic or kontakt formats
  - **Batch Sample Processor**: Can take some set of samples, and apply some transformation, effect, etc to them